xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-**Observations:**
-- Epoch 1: Digits are recognizable but noisy; class conditioning is already working
-- Epoch 5: Much cleaner digits with clear class separation
-- Epoch 10: High-quality digits with consistent style within each class
-- CFG (γ=5.0) helps sharpen the class-conditional samples
+At epoch 1, digits are recognizable but noisy, showing that class conditioning is already working.
+By epoch 5, the digits are much cleaner with clear class separation.
+At epoch 10, high-quality digits with consistent style within each class are generated.
+CFG (γ=5.0) helps sharpen the samples by amplifying the difference between conditional and unconditional predictions.

 # Part 3: Bells & Whistles